A speed comparison of the most popular UHS-I and UHS-II SD memory cards for the Canon G7x II.

 Fastest UHS-I Memory Cards

-Since all the UHS-I memory cards perform very close to the same, I recommend going with Sandisk cards, they are one of the most reliable brands.
-However, Samsung, and Sony cards are also great.
-Transcend, Lexar and PNY sometimes give me some problems in some cameras so only buy them if you get a good deal.
-For the most part though, all these cards worked fine for me in the G7X II, so your chances of getting a bad card are rare.
+Since all UHS-I memory cards perform very similarly, I recommend going with SanDisk cards; they are one of the most reliable brands.
+However, Samsung and Sony cards are also great.
+Transcend, Lexar, and PNY sometimes cause problems with certain cameras, so only buy them if you get a good deal.
+For the most part, though, all these cards worked fine for me in the G7X II, so your chances of getting a bad card are rare.

 Sandisk Extreme Pro U3 64GB – Amazon / Adorama / B&H